Duke vs. Baylor Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Duke Performance Insights

-- The Blue Devils average 81.6 points per game (54th in college basketball) while giving up 66.1 per outing (73rd in college basketball).
-They have a +155 scoring differential overall and outscore opponents by 15.5 points per game.
+- The Blue Devils outscore opponents by 15.5 points per game (scoring 81.6 points per game to rank 54th in college basketball while allowing 66.1 per outing to rank 73rd in college basketball) and have a +155 scoring differential overall.

-- Duke records 36.2 rebounds per game (208th in college basketball) while allowing 31.5 per outing to its opponents.
-It outrebounds opponents by 4.7 boards per game.
+- Duke wins the rebound battle by 4.7 boards on average.
+It records 36.2 rebounds per game, which ranks 209th in college basketball, while its opponents pull down 31.5 per outing.

-- Duke knocks down 7.9 three-pointers per game (148th in college basketball), while its opponents have made 7 on average.
+- Duke connects on 7.9 three-pointers per game (148th in college basketball) at a 36.9% rate (61st in college basketball), compared to the 7 its opponents make while shooting 32.3% from beyond the arc.

 - The Blue Devils rank 13th in college basketball by averaging 107.9 points per 100 possessions on offense, and defensively are 126th in college basketball, allowing 87.4 points per 100 possessions.